dylan-profiler/visions/README.md

   </tbody>
 </table>

-The most import abstraction in `visions` are Types - these represent semantic notions about data.
+The most important abstraction in `visions` are Types - these represent semantic notions about data.
 You have access to a range of well tested types like `Integer`, `Float`, and `Files` covering the most common software development use cases.
 Types can be bundled together into typesets.
 Behind the scenes, `visions` builds a traversable graph for any collection of types.